geetanjaliapp/geetanjali/docs/building-geetanjali.md

 **Layer 1 (Pre-submission):** Regex blocklist catches explicit content before database write.
 Returns HTTP 422 with educational message suggesting how to rephrase.

-**Layer 2 (Post-LLM):** Detects when Claude refuses to process content (pattern matching on "I can't assist...", "This request contains...").
+**Layer 2 (Post-LLM):** Detects when the LLM refuses to process content (pattern matching on "I can't assist...", "This request contains...").
 Returns a policy violation response with guidance on rephrasing.

 Both layers use educational messaging—helping users understand what Geetanjali is designed for rather than punishing bad requests.
 No user content is logged; only violation types for monitoring.